 Moore created popular blog Male Feminists of Tinder, which New York Magazine called “brilliant…a perfect snapshot of a particular, awkward moment in culture and technology.”
 BuzzFeed called it “a gift” and Cosmopolitan called it “hilarious…drop-dead funny.”

-During the pandemic, Moore hosted the live streaming comedy show How To Be Alone on Twitch.
+During the pandemic, Moore created the live streaming comedy show How To Be Alone on Twitch.
 Fast Company described the show as, “Moore has both the whip-smart performance background of a seasoned comic and the rough-hewn wisdom of a self-help author, it’s a show that she’s uniquely suited to host.”
 The New York Times praised the show, calling it one of the best things to watch, and saying it is “specifically designed to keep both Moore and her audience connected and sane.”
 Time Out New York called it “one of the best shows to watch,” and it was profiled in Fast Company, US Weekly, New York Magazine’s Vulture, VICE, The Chicago Reader, The Boston Globe, The Daily Dot, The Mary Sue, and many more.